 The scene of Anakin and Padme at Padme's Coruscant apartment following his return to the planet early in the film was added long after principal photography.
 The scene was intended to lighten the mood of an often "dark" film, and helped with pacing in the film.

-The name of the lizard (a Varactyl) that Obi-Wan rides is Boga.
-Boga is the name of a popular soft drink in Tunisia, which Lucas has also filmed scenes in.
+The name of the Varactyl that Obi-Wan rides is Boga.
+Boga is the name of a popular soft drink in Tunisia, which George Lucas has also filmed scenes in.
 He even named a planet after a city in this country (Tatooine).

 Members of starwars.com's "Hyperspace" determined the look of Obi-Wan Kenobi's new astromech droid R4-G9 by entering a poll on starwars.com between July and August of 2003.
 Presented with four different color schemes, they picked the bronze and copper design (not unlike the red domed R4-P17 from Star Wars: Episode II - Attack of the Clones (2002)).
 Naturally this droid became one of the earliest action figures released for Star Wars: Episode III - Revenge of the Sith (2005).

 Contrary to some belief, General Grievous, while trained in lightsaber combat by Dooku, knows nothing about the Force and is not Force-sensitive.
 By saying "trained in the Jedi arts," he meant lightsaber combat only.